Lazerbeak12345/pixelmanipulator/README.md

 #### defaultElm

 The elm that pixelmanipulator will fill the screen with upon initialization, and what elements should return to when they are "dead".
 Default value is `'blank'`, an element with the color `#000F`

+> This is using a getter and setter - and is slow anyway as it's a string. use
+> `p.defaultId` instead.

+#### defaultId

+The elm that pixelmanipulator will fill the screen with upon initialization, and what elements should return to when they are "dead".
+Default value is `0`.

 #### presentElements